 While the majority of launches have been successful, there have been some of them that ended in failures.
 The majority of these incidents were produced in the launching of satellites and supplies to the ISS.
 In the majority of cases, there weren’t deaths or injured persons.
 However, in the history of the Soyuz there have been failures that were much more remarkable:

 One of them took place with the Soyuz 1, which finished with the life of its unique crew member: Vladimir Komarov.
 This incident was produced when, at the moment of the re-entry to the Earth, the system of landing stabilization failed.

-The second and last fly in which the crew of the Soyuz died, was the one of the Soyuz 11.
-In the moment of re-entry, the spacecraft suffered a depressurization, and, as in that epoch the cosmonauts didn’t wear the spacesuits during the launch, and neither during the re-entry, the three crew members died asphyxiated.
+The second and last flight in which the crew of the Soyuz died, was the one of the Soyuz 11.
+At the moment of re-entry, the spacecraft suffered a depressurization, and, as in that epoch the cosmonauts didn’t wear the spacesuits during the launch, and neither during the re-entry, the three crew members died asphyxiated.